joshplotkin/Consulting-Case-Study/README.md

 ## Data Science Consulting

 This was a consulting project creating during Fall 2014 using sales, demo, and social media data for a real business.
 The data is randomized and brand and product names are masked.
-The Facebook, Twitter, and Instagram data were fetched via APIs.

 I coded all of the d3, node+express, and html/css.
 I also prepped/loaded the mysql data and prepped the linux server.
 Other contributors were Priya Venkat, Preteek Goel, and Divyansh Argawal.